antvis/G6/docs/manual/tutorial/plugins.en.md

 order: 5
 ---

-To assist user to exploration on graph, G6 provides some tools, including plugins and interaction tools.
+To assist user to exploration a graph, G6 provides some tools, including plugins and interaction tools.

-Now, we are going to add minimap, grid, node tooltip, and edge tooltip for **Tutorial Demo**.
+Now, we are going to add minimap, grid, node tooltip, and edge tooltip to **Tutorial Demo**.

 ## Plugin
-Use plugins with three steps:<br />  Step 1: Import the plugin;<br />  Step 2: Instantiate the plugin;<br />  Step 3: Configure plugin onto the instance of Graph.
+Apply plugins with three steps:<br />  Step 1: Import the plugin;<br />  Step 2: Instantiate the plugin;<br />  Step 3: Configure plugin onto the instance of Graph.

 ### Minimap
 Minimap is a tool for quick preview and exploration on large graph.

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*kGesRLgy1CsAAAAAAAAAAABkARQnAQ' width=520  />

-Now, we configure a minimap to **Tutorial Demo**.
+Now, we are goint to configure a minimap to **Tutorial Demo**.

 **Expected Effect**